 Isaiah 6:

-Isaiah saw YHWH sitting on a throne high and lifted up (Isaiah 6:1) and the SERAPHI שרפים seraphim (Isaiah 6:2) standing around him.
-As Isaiah was horrified by his own filthiness (Isaiah 6:5), one of the SERAPHI שרף saraf/seraph (Isaiah 6:6) flew to cleanse Isaiah’s lips (Isaiah 6:7).
+Isaiah saw YHWH sitting on a throne high and lifted up (Isaiah 6:1) and the SERAPHS (שרפים serafim - Isa.
+6:2) standing around him.
+When Isaiah was horrified by his own filthiness (Isaiah 6:5), one SERAPH (שרף saraf/seraph - Isaiah 6:6) flew to cleanse Isaiah’s lips (Isaiah 6:7).

 Muut שרף-tekstit: